 Honorable Mentions

 Since writing this post, I’ve purchased a copy of Throughput Economics by Schragenheim, Camp, and Surace.
 It’s not an accounting book per se.
-It’s what you’d expect to study in a management accounting course had it been thought by the late Eli Goldratt.
+It’s what you’d expect to study in a management accounting course had it been taught by the late Eli Goldratt.
 I’ve skimmed much of the book – get it.
 It belongs in your library.

 The next book is written by someone I respect and admire.
-It’s not because he’s from my home state of Missouri either.
+It’s not because he’s from my home state of Missouri, either.

 Many of the CEOs I work with do not have a degreed accounting manager running the finance department.
-That’s where the book, Accounting Made Simple comes in handy.
+That’s where the book Accounting Made Simple comes in handy.
 There’s a reason Mike Piper has more than 1,000 reviews with an average 4.5 rating.

 Mike, keep writing.
 Actually, he is – I look forward to reading his weekly newsletter each time it hits my inbox.